DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/lecture.md

 ## Learning objectives

 - Become conversant with the terms— Findable, Accessible, Interoperable, and Reusable (FAIR).
-- Review how Box helped us adhere to the FAIR principles.
+- Review how Box helped us adhere to the FAIR principles with respect to data.
-- Learn how Git & GitHub can help us achieve FAIRness.
+- Learn how Git & GitHub can help us achieve FAIRness with respect to the code/software that we develop.
 - Learn about resources within DCEG to discuss the FAIR principles, and the challenges of applying them to your bespoke research setting.

 ## Lecture notes